 The BAAL Applying Linguistics Fund supports members by offering up to £15,000 to carry out innovative activities which link research and impact/public engagement with the field of Applied Linguistics.

-The fund will be available for a single activity or a series of connected activities that bring BAAL members (including students) together with research users (e.g. policy makers, teachers, companies, lawyers, police, community groups, health workers, charities) in innovative ways.
+The fund is available for a single activity or a series of connected activities that bring BAAL members (including students) together with research users (e.g. policy makers, teachers, companies, lawyers, police, community groups, health workers, charities) in innovative ways.

-In the previous round of funding, a total of 22 applications were received and funding was provided to the following three projects:
+In the previous round of funding (2022-2023), a total of 12 applications were received and funding was provided to the following five projects:

 Further examples of successful applications from previous rounds are available by following the link below to ‘past awardees’.